muntazar-se/product-listing-app/README.md

 # Products Listing Application

-A professional, responsive web application for listing products with real-time pricing and advanced filtering.
-The project consists of a Node.js/Express backend and a React (Vite) frontend styled with Tailwind CSS and Swiper.js.
+A full-stack web application for listing products with dynamic pricing and filtering.

+- **Frontend:** React (Vite, Tailwind CSS, Swiper.js)
+- **Backend:** Node.js/Express (serves product data, dynamic pricing)

+## Deployment
+- Frontend: Deployable on Vercel (or similar platforms)
+- Backend: Deployable on Render (or similar platforms)

 ## Features
-- Dynamic product pricing based on real-time gold prices
-- Responsive product carousel with Swiper.js
+- Responsive product carousel
-- Interactive color picker for product variants
+- Color picker and popularity ratings
+- Sort and filter products
-- Filtering and sorting by price and rating
+- Real-time price calculation
-- Modern, mobile-friendly UI

-## Tech Stack
-- **Frontend:** React, Vite, Tailwind CSS, Swiper.js
-- **Backend:** Node.js, Express
-- **Styling:** Tailwind CSS, custom fonts

-## Extending
-- Add new filters, sorting options, or product details as needed.
-- Modular structure allows easy replacement or extension of UI components.
+---
+For more details, see the frontend and backend folders.